 By your final year you'll be fully equipped to demonstrate all your knowledge, skills and innovation in a large and ambitious individual project.
 This project is the most important single piece of work in your degree programme, giving you the chance to demonstrate independence and originality, and to plan and organise a large project.

 The common first and second years of our Electrical and Electronic Engineering courses mean that transfer between streams is usually possible up until the end of your second year; or third year for the Year Abroad option.
-If you wish to transfer from an Electrical and Electronic Engineering degree to a degree in Electronic and Information Engineering you need to do so by the start of the first year.
 If you are an international student, transferring to a different course could have an impact on your Tier 4 visa, but our International Student Support Team are here to help advise and support you.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|